On Initial Pools for Deep Active Learning: Methods and Experimental Protocol

-\textbf{Self-Supervision Methods:} As shown in Figure \ref{fig_al_example}, well-known pool-based AL methods rely on choosing samples with a high uncertainty of the target model trained on an initial labeled pool.
+As shown in Figure \ref{fig_al_example}, well-known pool-based AL methods rely on choosing samples with a high uncertainty of the target model trained on an initial labeled pool.

 Since our focus is on choosing an initial labeled pool where there is no target model, we cannot use these AL query methods since we do not have access to labels to calculate the supervised model's loss on training data.
 We hence train a self-supervised model on the entire unlabeled pool and identify samples as "challenging", where the self-supervised model's loss is relatively higher than that of others.
-The recent success of self-supervised learning in learning useful data representations \cite{context_Doersch2015,jigsaw_Noroozi2016, count_Noroozi2017, rotation_Gidaris2018, deepcluster_Caron2018, simlcr_Chen2020ASF} motivates us to hypothesize that such a model could help us sample the most \textit{informative} datapoints without any supervision.
+The recent success of self-supervised learning in learning useful data representations (\cite{context_Doersch2015,jigsaw_Noroozi2016, count_Noroozi2017, rotation_Gidaris2018, deepcluster_Caron2018, simlcr_Chen2020ASF}) motivates us to hypothesize that such a model could help us sample the most \textit{informative} datapoints without any supervision.

 Let $\tau$ be any self-supervised task with an objective to minimize the loss function $\mathcal{L}$.
 Let $\theta$ be trained weights obtained by solving $\tau$ on the unlabeled data pool $U$.
 We want the oracle to label and populate the initial pool $L_0$ with datapoints sampled by solving:

 Since we are working with a learned model's loss, any self-supervised task can be used, making our proposed method task-agnostic.
-We have chosen tasks that are simple and easy to interpret, such as image inpainting \cite{inpainting_Pathak2016} and image rotation prediction \cite{rotation_Gidaris2018} tasks.
-For example, in case of the rotation prediction task, our strategy can be summarized as: \textit{if a trained rotation predictor struggles to rightly predict the rotation of a sample even after looking at it while training, is a hard sample - thus human labeling is needed}.
-In addition to the above tasks, we will also train a Variational Autoencoder (VAE) \cite{Kingma2014AutoEncodingVB} as one of our tasks where datapoints with highest loss \textit{i.e.} hard to reconstruct images are sampled for the initial pool.
+We have chosen tasks that are simple and easy to interpret, such as image inpainting (\cite{inpainting_Pathak2016}) and image rotation prediction (\cite{rotation_Gidaris2018}).
+For example, in case of the rotation prediction task, our strategy can be summarized as: \textit{if a trained rotation predictor struggles to rightly predict the rotation of a sample, even after looking at it while training, then it is a hard sample - thus human labeling is needed}.
+In addition to the above tasks, we will also train a Variational Autoencoder (VAE) (\cite{Kingma2014AutoEncodingVB}) as one of our tasks where datapoints with highest loss \textit{i.e.} hard to reconstruct images are sampled for the initial pool.
 We want to do this to understand how complexity of self supervised tasks (\textit{e.g.} image inpainting task is more complex than VAEs) relates to efficiency of the sampled initial pool using those tasks.